DmitryEfimenko/ngspot/packages/view-transition/package/README.md

 - a change in `items` signal will trigger `*vt` directive to start a new view transition.
 - after the animation is complete, the active item is disabled back to the passive mode.

 Note, the `vtNameForPassive` directive is the same thing as `vtName` directive.
-It's only encouraged to use it for readability purposes when `vtNameForActive` directive is used.
+It's only encouraged to use it for readability purposes together with `vtNameForActive` directive.

 ### Targeting many elements in the loop